kf1day/ampere/README.md

 ```

 ### Config file
-By default, application reads config from `/etc/ampere/ampere.cfg`.
+By default, the application reads config from `/etc/ampere/ampere.cfg`.
 This can be overriden by setting `-c /path/to/ampere.cfg` argument

 The options are:

 `host` - AMI interface address (default: 127.0.0.1).
 Due to `iptables` executes locally, it makes sense to only use loopback addresses

 `port` - AMI interface port (default: 5038)